Skip to main content

 Peter Bruegel the Elder’s Dulle Griet has regained its spectacular original appearance with the rediscovery during restoration of a blue-green sky.
 Click here for more info

-The sculptural group of Christ and St John the Apostle gets make-over
+Thirteenth-Century sculptural group of Christ and St. John the Evangelist regains its former shine

 Christ on the Cross with Donors regains colourful splendour